Help for parents

 We've also developed the guide below for parents on helping your child on results day.

-My World of Work is just part of the support your child can access through Skills Development Scotland.
-This guide shows you what to expect as they move through high school, and beyond.
+My World of Work is just part of the support your child can access through Skills Development Scotland (SDS).

 Once they've left school, your child can continue to access support from SDS advisers through our careers centres across the country.
 They can drop in for free, impartial advice, or book an appointment.